TrumanPhd/f5C-finder/README.md

 ## 4. Source code
 ### statisticallearning/

 (the source code used in the feature subset selection)

 classifier_selection.py include the 6 statistical classifier used in this paper

 feature_selection.py is the lib with different feature extraction methods

 ### deeplearning/

-Moddel_lib2.py include the main network-based models main_final.py is the final test of f5C_finder and other python files are used for the results display while
+Moddel_lib2.py include the main network-based models\

+main_final.py is the final test of f5C_finder

+and other python files are used for the results display

 ## 5. Train on your own dataset
 ### You can use our webserver GUI for inference, or train with your own dataset for f5C identification as follow: